 Freitas also stressed the need for continued vigilance to enforce the law, as some in the charter school industry will attempt to find loopholes that they can exploit.

 “Thanks again to all who have worked so hard to fix our broken charter school laws,” continues Freitas.
 “Thousands of CFT members have organized to make this day a reality, and every effort was essential to beat back the deep pockets behind the charter school industry.”

-AB 1507 (Assemblymember Christy Smith, D-Santa Clarita), which will close the loophole in the current law that allows a charter school to operate outside of its authorizing district, was also signed by Governor Newsom on October 3.
+AB 1507, carried by Assemblymember Christy Smith, D-Santa Clarita, which will close the loophole in the current law that allows a charter school to operate outside of its authorizing district, was also signed by Governor Newsom on October 3.